theanuraggupta/Portfolio-with-AngularJs/README.md

-# www.anuraggupta.in
+# htt://www.anuraggupta.in

-Designed my own portfolio website using html and css
+Designed and deployed my portfolio website

+# Technology Used
+HTML, Css